asfadmin/grfn-s1tbx-rtc/doc/LinuxUserGuide.md

 <details><summary>macOS</summary>

-1. Download the [Docker for Mac](https://download.docker.com/mac/stable/Docker.dmg) installer (~500 MB)
+1. Download the [Docker for Mac](https://download.docker.com/mac/stable/Docker.dmg) installer (~500 MB).

-1. Run the Docker for Mac installer by double clicking Docker.dmg, then drag Moby the whale to the Applications folder
+1. Double-click Docker.dmg to open the installer, then drag Moby the whale to the Applications folder.

    <p align="center"><img src="images/drag_and_drop.png" width="75%"></p>

-1. Double-click Docker.app in the Applications folder to start Docker.
-This will take a few moments.
+1. Double-click Docker.app in the Applications folder to start Docker, then follow any installation prompts.
 When complete, "Docker Desktop is now up and running!" should be displayed.

    **Note:** A Docker ID is not required.